ocoboco/cloud-config-toolkit/usage-tutorial.md

 };
 ```

-According to this JSON schema, the following application configuration is valid:
+According to this JSON schema, the following application configuration is *valid*:

 ```json
 {